Language selection

 List

-A person whose name is listed in the schedule is a person who is in Burma, or is or was a national of Burma who does not ordinarily reside in Canada, and in respect of whom the Governor in Council, on the recommendation of the Minister, is satisfied that there are reasonable grounds to believe is
+A person whose name is listed in the schedule is a person in respect of whom the Governor in Council, on the recommendation of the Minister, is satisfied that there are reasonable grounds to believe is

-• (a) a current or former senior official of Burma;
+• (d) a current or former senior official of Myanmar;

-• (b) an associate or family member of a person referred to in paragraph (a);
+• (e) an associate of a person referred to in any of paragraphs (a) to (d) and (i);

-• (c) an entity owned, held or controlled, directly or indirectly, by a person referred to in paragraph (a) or (b) or acting on behalf of or at the direction of such a person;
+• (g) an entity owned — or held or controlled, directly or indirectly — by a person referred to in any of paragraphs (a) to (f);

-• (e) a senior official of an entity referred to in paragraph (c) or (d).
+• (i) a current or former senior official of an entity referred to in any of paragraphs (a) to (c), (g) and (h).

 Prohibitions

-• (a) deal in any property, wherever situated, that is owned, held or controlled by or on behalf of a designated person;
+• (a) deal in any property, wherever situated, that is owned — or that is held or controlled directly or indirectly — by a listed person;

 • (b) enter into or facilitate any transaction related to a dealing referred to in paragraph (a);